Shift 1 – From More Effort to More Jesus

 As a church leader, you know that it’s fairly easy to become so engulfed in the day-to-day responsibilities of your church that we lose that obsession.
-It becomes very common for us to get what I call a “little Jesus syndrome.”
+It becomes very common for us to get what we call a “little Jesus syndrome.”
 You can see the signposts for when it’s happening in our churches:

 - worship without awe;